 - How can we best merge business needs and employee needs in order to create relevant opportunities for employees to stretch themselves?

-In this live, quick-hitting 45-minute session on Aug.
-16, Jeff Gardner and Amanda DiFeterici of NovoEd will share stories of how others have faced this transformation, and demonstrate how the NovoEd learning platform can be used to power your own digital programs.
+In this on-demand, 45-minute demo, Amanda DiFeterici, NovoEd solutions consultant, shares stories of how others have faced this transformation, and demonstrates how the NovoEd learning platform can be used to power your own digital programs.

 - Emerging enterprise learning preferences, and the resulting implications for learning businesses